vidurb/docker-transmission-wireguard/README.md

 A Docker/OCI image running the Transmission BitTorrent client through a WireGuard tunnel.

-This image is currently only tested on the `amd64` architecture.
+This image is tested on the `amd64` and `arm64` architectures (thanks to Ruben Plugge).
-Please exercise caution when using it on other architectures.
+Although it is built for other architectures as well, please exercise caution when using it on untested architectures.

 Built using GitHub Actions: